-Implementation of the Strategic Plan (2017-2021) will be adapted in response to local contexts, capacities and partnerships in each country in which WFP operates.
-Country Strategic Plans will determine the Strategic Results to which WFP will contribute in each country; these contributions will be presented as "strategic outcomes" in the Country Strategic Plan.
-"Strategic outcomes" reflect the specific situation and dynamics of that country and align with national priorities and goals.
-The strategic outcomes for each country link directly to the achievement of national SDG targets and hence to the WFP Strategic Results.

-Given the interrelated challenges and solutions, WFP's primary focus on ending hunger may directly or indirectly also contribute to national or partner outcomes related to SDGs other than 2 and 17.
+Implementation of the Strategic Plan (2017-2021) will be adapted to local contexts, capacities and partnerships in each country in which WFP operates.
+Country Strategic Plans will determine the Strategic Results, presented as "strategic outcomes", to which WFP will contribute.
+These strategic outcomes will reflect the situation and dynamics of a country, in line with national priorities and goals and consistent with the core values of WFP and the United Nations.
+The strategic outcomes for each country link directly to the achievement of national SDG targets and hence to WFP Strategic Results.
+WFP's primary focus on ending hunger may also contribute directly or indirectly to the outcomes related to SDGs other than 2 and 17 of countries and partners.